 - 1. Arms, ammunition and explosives. - 2.
 Defence, security, maintenance of law and order. - 3.
 Banks, banking, promissory notes, currency and exchange control. - 4.
-Subject to this constitution, taxation and taxation policy. - Citizenship, immigration, emigration, refugees, deportation, extradition, passports and national identity cards. - 6.
-Copyrights, patents and trademarks and all forms of intellectual property; incorporation and regulation of business organisations.
+Subject to this constitution, taxation and taxation policy.

+- 5. Citizenship, immigration, emigration, refugees, deportation, extradition, passports and national identity cards.

+- 6. Copyrights, patents and trademarks and all forms of intellectual property; incorporation and regulation of business organisations.

 - 7. Land, mines, mineral and water resources and the environment.

 - 8. National parks, as may be prescribed by Parliament.

 - 9. Public holidays.

 - 10. National monuments, antiquities, archives and public records, as Parliament may determine.

 - 11. Foreign relations and external trade.

 - 12. Regulation of trade and commerce.

 - 13. Making national plans for the provision of services and coordinating plans made by local governments.

 - 14. National elections.

 - 15. Energy policy.

 - 16. Transport and communications policy.

+- 16A.
+Development and upgrading of national roads.[paragraph 16A inserted by section 9(a) of Act 21 of 2005]

 - 17. National censuses and statistics.

 - 18. Public services of Uganda.

 - 19. The judiciary.

 - 20. National standards.

 - 21. Education policy.

 - 22. National surveys and mapping.

 - 23. Industrial policy.

-- 24. Forest and game reserve policy.
+- 24. Forest and wildlife reserve policy and management.

-- 25. National research policy.

-- 26. Control and management of epidemics and disasters.

-- 27. Health policy.

-- 28. Agricultural policy.

-- 29. Any matter incidental to or connected with the functions and services mentioned in this Schedule.